 But however beautiful and well-loved these places are, there are now much bigger global threats at stake and none more important than climate change.

 The world’s top experts estimate the worst effects can be avoided by keeping global warming below 1.5 degrees.
 And we, along with many others, have joined the UK government in declaring a climate emergency to help meet this target.
+In August 2021, Exmoor National Park Authority members agreed an action plan to work towards the Authority being carbon neutral by 2030.

 Our national parks are not vast open wildernesses like the Amazon rainforest or Yellowstone National Park, whose very existence brings about natural climate solutions.
 But they are places where the balance between nature and people is championed making them working models for a sustainable future, were new ideas can be kindled and inspiration sought.